TedHusted/awake/awake.md/awake.md

 “The coincidence with his boss’s wheelchair is still weird,” says Tate.
 “That and the missing phone.”

 “Wheelchair?” asks Lieutenant Callahan.
-He is sitting behind an ancient wooden desk while the agents stand near the doorway.
+He is a fit person with thinning grey hair, sitting behind an ancient wooden desk.
+The agents stand near the office doorway.
 “Is this one of your tangents, Tate?”

 Tate looked Callahan directly in his green Irish eyes.
-“His boss, Elena Vargas, uses a wheelchair,” says Tate slowly.
+“His boss, Elena Vargas, uses a wheelchair,” says Tate calmly.
 “The night of Brent’s crash, Elena Vargas was tossed into an endless pool by her very high-end wheelchair.”

 “Endless pool?”